brimstone/windows-ova/README.md

 This OVA supports being repackaged with an ISO for further customization.
 Simply add at least one file, `install.cmd` to an iso and attach it before booting the OVA for the first time.
+The system will boot up, and copy the contents of the iso to the secondary drive, display a message to the user upon success, then shutdown.
+The VM can be exported as a OVA now for redistribution.

 Contents for an example iso are in the `iso/` directory.
 There is also a `Makefile` target for building this iso, `example.iso`.